Dairon Blanco Player Props: Royals vs. Cardinals

-Dairon Blanco -- with a slugging percentage of .360 in his past 10 games (including zero home runs) -- will be in action for the Kansas City Royals against the St. Louis Cardinals, with Adam Wainwright on the mound, on August 11 at 8:10 PM ET.
+On Saturday, Dairon Blanco (.360 slugging percentage in past 10 games, with no home runs) and the Kansas City Royals play the St. Louis Cardinals, whose starting pitcher will be Steven Matz.
+First pitch is at 7:10 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-3) against the Red Sox.

 Dairon Blanco Game Info & Props vs. the Cardinals